junxit/us-congress-bills-109/bill.md

 This Act may be cited as the “Strengthening the Ownership of Private Property Act of 2005” or the “STOPP Act of 2005”.

 ## § 2.
-Conditions of financial assistance under federal economic development programs
+Conditions of financial assistance under Federal economic development programs

-- **(a)** *Prohibition of assistance* If, after the date of the enactment of this Act, any State (or any agency thereof) or any unit of general local government (or any agency thereof) engages in any act described in subsection (b), Federal financial assistance under any Federal economic development program may not be provided to such State (including any agency thereof) or unit of general local government (including any agency thereof), respectively, at any time after such act.
+- **(a)** *Prohibition of assistance*
+  - **(1)** *Prohibition* If, after the date of the enactment of this Act, an entity using the power of a State engages in any conduct described in subsection (b), no officer or employee of the Federal Government having responsibility over Federal financial assistance under any Federal economic development program shall make such assistance available to the relevant entity during the period described in paragraph (3).
+  - **(2)** *Entity to which assistance is prohibited* In this subsection, the term “relevant entity” means—
+    - **(A)** the entity engaging in the conduct described in subsection (b), if that entity is a State or a unit of general local government of a State; and
+    - **(B)** the State or unit of general local government that gave authority for the entity to engage in that conduct, in any other case.
+  - **(3)** *Duration of prohibition* The period referred to in paragraph (1) is the period that begins on the date the officer or employee of the Federal Government having responsibility over Federal financial assistance under the Federal economic development program determines that the relevant entity has engaged in the conduct described in subsection (b) and ends with the earlier of—
+    - **(A)** the day that is two years after the date the period began; or
+    - **(B)** the day that the property is returned to the entity from whom the property was taken.
-- **(b)** *Limitations on use of eminent domain* The acts described in this subsection are as follows:
+- **(b)** *Conduct resulting in prohibition of assistance* The conduct described in this subsection is the following:
-  - **(1)** *Use of eminent domain for private commercial development* Any use of the power of eminent domain to take property from one private individual or entity for any economic development purpose and transfer ownership of such property (or a portion thereof) to another private individual or entity.
+  - **(1)** Any use of the power of eminent domain to take property from a private entity and transfer the ownership of, or a leasehold interest, in the property (or a portion thereof) to another private entity, except for a transfer—
+    - **(A)** for use by a public utility;
+    - **(B)** for a road or other right of way or means, open to the public or common carriers, for transportation;
+    - **(C)** for an aqueduct, pipeline, or similar use;
+    - **(D)** for a prison or hospital; or
+    - **(E)** for any use during and in relation to a national emergency or national disaster declared by the President under other law.
-  - **(2)** *Failure to provide relocation assistance for persons displaced by use of eminent domain for economic development* Failing to provide, to any person displaced by the use of the power of eminent domain for any economic development purpose, relocation assistance under the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 (42 U.S.C.
-4601 et seq.) in the same manner and to the same extent as relocation assistance is required under such Act to be provided by a Federal agency that undertakes a program or project that results in displacement of such person.
+  - **(2)** *Failure to provide relocation assistance for persons displaced by use of eminent domain for economic development* Failing to provide, to any person displaced from property by the use of the power of eminent domain for any economic development purpose, relocation assistance under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 U.S.C.
+4601 et seq.) in the same manner and to the same extent as relocation assistance would be required under such Act to be provided by a Federal agency that undertakes a program or project that results in displacement of the person.
-- **(c)** *Certification of compliance* If the head of a Federal agency does not have actual knowledge that a particular State or unit of general government has engaged in an act described subsection (b) after the date of the enactment of this Act, a certification made to such Federal agency head by the chief executive officer of the State or unit of general government that such State or unit has not engaged in any such act shall be sufficient for such Federal agency head to determine that the State or unit is not ineligible, by reason of subsection (a), for Federal financial assistance under a Federal economic development program administered by such Federal agency head.

 ## § 3.
+Private right of action

+The owner of any real property taken by conduct resulting in the prohibition by this Act of assistance may, in a civil action, obtain injunctive and declaratory relief to require the enforcement of that prohibition.

+## § 4.
 Definitions

-For purposes of this Act, the following definitions shall apply:
+In this Act:

 - **(1)** *Federal economic development program* The term Federal economic development program means any of the following programs:
   - **(A)** *Department of Agriculture*
     - **(i)** *Forest service*
-      - **(I)** The National Forest-dependent rural communities program for assistance for economic recovery under the National Forest-Dependent Rural Communities Economic Diversification Act of 1990 (7 U.S.C.
+      - **(I)** Programs under the National Forest-Dependent Rural Communities Economic Diversification Act of 1990 (7 U.S.C.
 6611 et seq.).
-      - **(II)** The rural development through forestry program pursuant to the Department of the Interior and Related Agencies Appropriations Act, 2001 (Public Law 106–291; 114 Stat.
-972) and the Department of the Interior and Related Agencies Appropriations Act, 2005 (Public Law 108–447, Division E; 118 Stat.
-3080).
+      - **(II)** The rural development through forestry program authorized by the Department of the Interior and Related Agencies Appropriations Act, 2006 (Public Law 109–54; 119 Stat.
+538), and subsequent appropriations laws.
     - **(ii)** *Rural business—cooperative service*
       - **(I)** The intermediary relending program under section 1323 of the Food Security Act of 1985 (7 U.S.C.
 1932 note).
       - **(II)** The rural business opportunities grant program under section 306(a)(11) of the Consolidated Farm and Rural Development Act (7 U.S.C.
 1926(a)(11)).